-Door 4 – Creativity
+Door 4 (Creativity)

-Enable children to explore RE topics through the arts (e.g. paintings, music, sculptures, poetry) and identify how religious beliefs have been expressed over the ages (e.g. Handel’s Messiah, Islamic art, Hindu temples & architecture)
+Explore religious expressions of faith through the arts (e.g. paintings, music, sculptures, poetry) and identify how religious beliefs have been expressed over the ages (e.g. Handel’s Messiah, Islamic art, Hindu temples & architecture)

 Develop children’s ability to express their own beliefs creatively

-Door 5 – Communication and Language
+Door 5 (Communication and Language)

-Developing their ability to listen to others (sharing experience and valuing each other’s beliefs, opinions and ideas)
+Develop their ability to listen to others (sharing experience and valuing each other’s beliefs, opinions and ideas)

-Providing forums for healthy and respectful debate around key topics of belief
+Provide forums for healthy and respectful debate around key topics of belief

 RE plays an important role, along with all other curriculum areas, particularly PSHCE, in promoting social awareness and understanding in our children.
 We encourage our pupils to ask questions about the world and to reflect on their own beliefs, values and experiences.
 We include and promote British values, ensuring that children are aware of their rights and responsibilities as UK citizens.